Moon landing conspiracy theories: Deaths of NASA personnel

 Additionally, the overall chief of their crewed-spaceflight program, Sergei Korolev, died while undergoing surgery in January 1966.

+Post flight conference

+During the post flight conference for Apollo 11, there were moments in which the astronauts appeared serious or tired in a press conference otherwise filled with laughter.
+Conspiracy theorists often present images of those moments and portray it as the astronauts feeling guilty about faking the landing.
+This supposed evidence can be explained as a case of cherry picking and an appeal to emotion.

 NASA response

 In June 1977, NASA issued a fact sheet responding to recent claims that the Apollo Moon landings had been hoaxed.
 The fact sheet is particularly blunt and regards the idea of faking the Moon landings to be preposterous and outlandish.
 NASA refers to the rocks and particles collected from the Moon as being evidence of the program's legitimacy, as they claim that these rocks could not have been formed under conditions on Earth.
 NASA also notes that all of the operations and phases of the Apollo program were closely followed and under the scrutiny of the news media, from liftoff to splashdown.
 NASA responds to Bill Kaysing's book, We Never Went to the Moon, by identifying one of his claims of fraud regarding the lack of a crater left on the Moon's surface by the landing of the lunar module, and refuting it with facts about the soil and cohesive nature of the surface of the Moon.

 The fact sheet was reissued on February 14, 2001, the day before Fox television's broadcast of Conspiracy Theory: Did We Land on the Moon?
 The documentary reinvigorated the public's interest in conspiracy theories and the possibility that the Moon landings were faked, which has provoked NASA to once again defend its name.